-One summer afternoon, a Pembroke Welsh corgi suddenly appeared on our deck, outside Joyce’s office.
-He was movie-star handsome, with intensely aware eyes.
+One summer afternoon, a Pembroke Welsh corgi appeared on our deck.

-Just as he joined us full time, Joyce received a telephone call from her doctor—“I’ve got really bad news—you have to go into the hospital right now.”
+Just as he joined us full time, Joyce received a telephone call from her doctor—“I’ve got really bad news for you—you’ve got acute myelogenous leukemia.”

-Her oncologist said: “I hope I can give you two good years.”
+Her oncologist said: “I hope to give you two good years.”

 Let’s cut to the chase: Joyce’s statistically tiny chance of a cure turned out, for her, to be one-hundred percent.
-It’s been 20 years since her diagnosis.
+It’s been twenty years since that diagnosis.

 About that name.
-His former people, who’d just quit cigarettes, named their new puppy “Nosmo King,” a rearrangement of “No Smoking.”
-We didn’t like that name at all.
+His original family, having just quit cigarettes, named their new puppy “Nosmo King,” a rearrangement of “No Smoking.”
+It didn’t resonate with us.

-We decided, though, it actually was of Hobbit derivation, like Bilbo or Frodo, with maybe a touch of Elvish, and we liked that a lot.
+Then we realized Nosmo could be a Hobbit name, like Bilbo or Frodo, with maybe a touch of Elvish, and we felt that fitted him perfectly